 The art of dance allows you to literally embody STEM concepts.
 Whether you are a trained professional or wall-flower, you can do this Pre-K through 12!
 During my presentation, I will share ways I have used dance and movement to introduce vocabulary, the scientific processes and assess science and math concepts.

 Before I share a couple of examples, first let’s look at some dance concepts.
 Remember, in order for these to be examples of true arts integration, you need teach the STEM concept as well as that of the art form.

-Briefly, Body refers to the body parts that you move, Energy is where you can consider the tension on your body as well as how you move your body, Space refers to the space you take up with your movement, including a varieties of levels from crouching low to stretching up and/or out and Time refers to your tempo or speed of movement.
+Briefly, Body refers to the body parts that you move, Energy is where you can consider the tension on your body as well as how you move your body.
+Space refers to the space you take up with your movement, including a varieties of levels from crouching low to stretching up and/or out.
+Lastly, time refers to your tempo or speed of movement.
 For a wonderful post detailing these concepts, please check out BEST: An Integrated Teaching of the Elements of Dance by a good friend of mine and writer with Education Closet, Deirdre Moore.

 Keeping these concepts in mind, I’d love to share a couple of dance videos with you that showcase some STEAM dances my students have created over the years.

 This is a popular video on our YouTube channel: Math Dances!

 Another example of a STEAM dance is this one my students created where they dance their way through the water cycle.
 Here we really make use of one, energy (how the water droplets move in the different parts of the cycle).
 Two, space (how much space they take up) and three, time (how quickly the water droplet moves at the different stages of the cycle.)